 Audience: App Developers

-Here, Facebook goes for a target market of up-and-coming developers and startups.
+Here, Facebook is targeting a market of up-and-coming developers and startups.
 They make the case for their Facebook Analytics for Apps service with an engaging, readable, and highly informative article on Entrepreneur magazine’s website.

-It’s got a clean, uncluttered layout and relevant graphics that load quickly.
-This is a plus for B2B buyers who don’t have the time to wait for long page loads, or mentally decode an overly-busy design format.
+It has a clean, uncluttered layout and relevant graphics that load quickly.
+This is a plus for B2B buyers who don’t have the time to wait for long page loads or mentally decode an overly busy design format.

-Actually, branded content campaigns work best when you combine branded content and native ads.
-The above brands use native ad campaigns to promote their branded content and drive traffic to it while creating a very “native” feel since it didn’t require the user to exit the publisher’s website
+Branded content campaigns work best when you combine them with native ads.
+The above brands use native ad campaigns to promote their branded content and drive traffic to it while creating a very “native” feel since they don’t require the user to exit the publisher’s website.

 Reaching B2B Customers with Native Advertising

-B2B customers aren’t garden-variety ecommerce shoppers.
-You can’t hope that the .0001% of viewers who click on banner ads will happen to be B2B decision makers in your industry.
+B2B customers aren’t garden-variety e-commerce shoppers.
+You can’t hope that the .0001% of viewers who click on banner ads will happen to be B2B decision-makers in your industry.
 You have to reach them with targeted campaigns that find them where they are.
-You need to get through to them with information that will help them make the right choices to solve their mission-critical problems.
+You need to get through to them with information to help them make the right choices to solve their mission-critical problems.

 The existing weird-image-and-provocative-headline model of content recommendation advertising isn’t currently a great fit for B2B.
 But with the Outbrain/Taboola merger expanding the possibilities in this sector, it’s definitely something to keep an eye on.
 The more the new company is able to broaden its reach and refine its targeting capabilities, the more B2B advertisers will have to work with.